-Warning: Do not override ReNamer's built-in variables, types and functions.

-Warning: Some of the functions are able to alter your file system (create new folders, move files, etc.).
-So use them with caution!
-Remember that scripts are executed during Preview (NOT Rename) operation.
-So you let the script alter your system by pressing Preview or having Auto Preview on.
+- Do not override ReNamer's built-in variables, types and functions. - Some functions are able to alter your file system, e.g. create new folders, change file content, delete files, etc. Use such functions with caution!
+Remember that scripts are executed during Preview (not Rename) operation and they can be get executed automatically if Auto Preview is enabled.